 Don’t get me wrong, having the ability to have multiple stages in a disposition review process is a great addition to see introduced – but it’s the ability to delegate disposition review that has got me really excited!

-Transition to multi-stage
+Transition to multi-stage disposition reviews

-The way that Microsoft has chosen to introduce this concept of multi-staged disposition will be low impact.
+The way that Microsoft has chosen to introduce this concept of multi-stage disposition reviews will be low impact.
 All of your existing Retention Labels that result in a Disposition Review will already have at least one reviewer assigned to them – these are the people who would currently be notified when the records reach the end of their retention.
 Once this feature has been rolled out, these reviewers will continue to be notified when records reach the end of their retention period, but they will now only be able to see the records that they are currently assigned to review.

-The introduction of multi-staged disposition reviews will be hugely beneficial for multiple organisations, especially enterprise-sized organisations who are looking to make the most of Microsoft 365’s retention capabilities.
+The introduction of multi-stage disposition reviews will be hugely beneficial for multiple organisations, especially enterprise-sized organisations who are looking to make the most of Microsoft 365’s retention capabilities.
 Having the ability to delegate disposition review is a game-changer, helping to allow decisions to be made by staff who are familiar with the specific activities and understand the real value and context of the records.
 I’m certain that many of the organisations I’ve worked with over the past couple of years will be really excited to see this new capability and will be keen to ensure that their Retention Labels and processes are updated to allow them to take advantage of delegated review.

 1 – One of the premium licences are required for every user who has the ability to modify any content that will be subject to a Disposition Review in Microsoft 365.
 These premium licences are currently: “Microsoft 365 E5”, “Microsoft 365 E5 Compliance”, “Microsoft 365 E5 Information Protection & Governance”, “Office 365 E5”, or the legacy “Office 365 Advanced Compliance”.